MicrosoftDocs/microsoft-365-community/docs/making-decisions/designing-solution-for-scale.md

-# Designing s at scale
+# Designing your solution for scale

-# Introduction
+## Introduction

 This article refers to design considerations of scaling your solutions, for example, in this scenario - you have built your solution and tested on a site or library, you have demoed to your boss, they are very happy and then he goes "Hey now, great solution, can you get this out to 1,000 sites please?".

 The requirement has changed - to note, it is best to ask this question early.
 So you can plan for this and determine what kinds of points do you think about, when building your solution on this scale.

 To note, SharePoint Online supports 2,000,000 site collections (Nov 19) to give you context to how large implementations can in theory support.

-# Considerations when building solutions at scale

 You now have your solution, so lets go through the kind of aspects of the solution you should consider, to see if you need to make amendments, or think about its design.